 Future of Insect Outbreaks in Yellowstone

 Recent and ongoing studies supported by the National Park Service are investigating the interaction between insect infestations and wildfire.
-Researchers have focussed on how bark beetle epidemics may affect fire behavior in lodgepole-dominated forests and comparing the resulting fire hazard with that in Douglas-fir forests.
+Researchers have focused on how bark beetle epidemics may affect fire behavior in lodgepole-dominated forests and are comparing the resulting fire hazard with that in Douglas-fir forests.

 Christof, B., D. Kulakowski, and T.T.
 Veblen.
 2005.
 Multiple disturbance interactions and drought influence fire severity in Rocky Mountain subalpine forests.
 Ecology 86(11):3018–3029.